 (typically measured in profit, but for this discussion, let’s use revenue).

-There are a few challenges with calculating ROI for marketing activities.
+There are a few challenges with calculating ROI in a manufacturer's marketing strategy.

 What is the Revenue to Cost Ratio?